Julia: Package Workflow

 Registration of a new package or a new version in a local registry

 We assume to speak about MyRegistry as an example, but generally this is true for all registries.
+Assuming write access to the repository containing MyRegistry, the process is the following:

-julia> using X
+julia> using MyPkg

 julia> using LocalRegistry